dynamoose/dynamoose/README.md

 ### npm run ci

 This will run our lint, test, and coverage scripts.
 This is exactly what travis runs, if you'd like to verify prior to commit.

-### husky

-This is a helper for commit sanity.
-This will run our lint prior to commit, and full ci prior to push.